Tabinol/apple-music-desktop-client/README.md

 This application is not verified by, affiliated with, or supported by Apple.

 # Install
-For now, only AppImage (Linux) package is provided.
+For Now, only AppImage, Flatpak file and tar.gz are provided.
 You can download it here: https://github.com/Tabinol/apple-music-desktop-client/releases

+## AppImage
 I recommend to use App Image Launcher: https://github.com/TheAssassin/AppImageLauncher

+## Flatpak
+This project is not (yet) in the Flathub repository.
+Only a _.flatpak_ file is available.

+    flatpak install /path/to/file.flatpak

-# Insipration
+# Inspiration
 Apple Music project for Snap: https://github.com/cross-platform/apple-music-for-linux